socpite/mazegame/README.md

 ## Self-hosted server

 Download the latest server version of the game matching your platform from the `release` section of this repository.
 Edit the `settings.txt` file to adjust the server settings.
 After that, run `start_server.bat` to start the server.
 The server will start listening for clients and you can connect to it using the client.
 The server will create a `logs` folder in the same directory as the server executable.
 The logs folder will contain all the game logs.

+## Contributing

+Idk bro just PR and I'll review.
+Just try to follow the code style of the project.
+If you want to add a new feature, please open an issue first to discuss it with me.
+I will be happy to help you with your PR.